DETAILED ACTION

 Step 2A Prong One Analysis: The claim recites a(n) computer-implemented method.

-The limitation of determining, using a validation dataset, one or more instances of incorrect inferences produced by a first machine learning model, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
+The limitation of generating … one or more inferences based on a ground truth data, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
 The limitation is directed to observation, evaluation, judgment and opinion and is a process capable of being performed by a human mentally or using pen and paper.

-The limitation of extracting one or more instances of output from the first machine learning model that satisfy a determined set of criteria and correspond to the one or more instances of incorrect inferences produced by the first machine learning model, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
+The limitation of determining, based on at least the ground truth data and the one or more inferences, one or more instances of incorrect inferences generated by the first machine learning model that satisfy a determined set of criteria, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
 The limitation is directed to observation, evaluation, judgment and opinion and is a process capable of being performed by a human mentally or using pen and paper.

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind, then it falls within the "Mental Processes" grouping.
 Accordingly, the claim recites an abstract idea.